Australian Business Energy & Sustainability Survey 2022

 Australia’s Electricity Market Madness

-In our latest article, VIOTAS Australia Managing Director Michael Zammit, examines the reasons behind the madness in the domestic energy market and suggests what the grid operator’s approach could be to help alleviate similar future scenarios.
+In our article, VIOTAS Australia Managing Director Michael Zammit, examines the reasons behind the madness in the domestic energy market and suggests what the grid operator’s approach could be to help alleviate similar future scenarios.

 It’s mid-winter here in Australia and energy prices have been dramatically increasing.
 There are several reasons for these increases: winter peak requirements, economic recovery from the Covid pandemic, and coal shortages due to the recent floods in NSW and Qld.
 Then came the Russian invasion of Ukraine.
 These challenges have compounded each other; cascading and propelling the price of international commodities to meteoric heights.